-Once married couples find other couple friends to brighten up weekends and attend concerts with, it’s tough to let them go.
-After all, they’ve spent months or years getting to know them, sharing important life stories, meals, and children’s events.
-It took effort to grow as close.
+Married couples often find other couple friends to help brighten up weekends and attend events together.
+But after a divorce, it can be tough to let them go.
+After all, you’ve spent months or years getting to know them, sharing important life stories, meals, and children’s events.
+It took effort to grow so close.
 And now . . . what?

-When divorce creeps into the picture, often friends do drift away, adding yet another loss to the end of the relationship.
-Should divorcees consider the pulling away of some couple friends inevitable and be cool about it?
+When divorce creeps into the picture, friends can drift away, adding yet another loss to the end of the relationship.
+Should divorcees consider the pulling away of some couple friends inevitable?
 Should they storm over to the friend’s home and demand attention?
-Is it smart for the newly single to desperately work for new, “better” friends?
+Is it smart for the newly single to desperately find new, “better” friends?
 Who has time for that?

-With all of the chaos going on during a divorce, these friend questions can be relatively minor.
-Still, it’s during the divorce, we need our friends the most.
+With all of the chaos going on during a divorce, questioning if your friends will stick around is relatively minor.
+Still, during a divorce, our friends can be a much-needed source of support.
 Navigating couple friendships after divorce can get tricky.
 Therapists and researchers have been peering into this issue for decades now.
-Reviewing their experience will help you decide how to proceed with pals you’d hoped would be life-long.
+Reviewing their experience can help you decide how to proceed with pals you’d hoped would be life-long.

 Keep in mind too, it’s generally accepted that those closer to your spouse will most likely go with him or her and slowly withdraw from you.
 The situation works in reverse as well.
 Maybe they were old family friends or fellow college classmates.
 Expecting a friend to remain connected to two divorcing partners isn’t realistic in most cases.

 Understanding that losing a friend is not the end of the world helps you cope better with giving one up.
 Research from Harvard shows our brains are hard-wired for friendship.
 New friends are always nearby.
 They’re teaming in your area’s meet-up groups, as well as churches and neighborhood organizations.

 Reaching Out To The Right Friends